 “Yes,” he answered, looking through her toward the crowd.

-Read the entire excerpt and a Max Talley interview with Jack Eidt at Luna Review
+The excerpt and a Max Talley interview with Jack Eidt were originally published at Luna Review